 ‘SociBoom’ is the name and they say it’s going to bring you more targeted traffic than you would believe is possible.

-I wanted to take a closer look at this one because history tells me that Brett and Mo haven’t always had the greatest of reputations when it comes to support or follow-through with their product claims.
+I wanted to take a closer look at this one because history tells me that Brett and Mo haven’t always had the most positive of comments when it comes to support or follow-through with their product claims.

-Their most recent releases being: Video Sniper Pro, eCom Profit Machine Pro or Auto Mass Traffic didn’t do particularly well on the review front.
+Their most recent releases being: Video Sniper Pro, eCom Profit Machine Pro or Auto Mass Traffic were mostly ranked average across the Internet.

 But I’m all for giving a new product a fair chance, so I was keen to take a look at SociBoom and find out if it’s a method that can actually benefit anyone wanting to drive traffic to their online promotions.

 The SociBoom’s website has a very fresh and slick look to it.
 The first thing you come across is the explainer video which focuses on how the popularity of online shopping has increased in recent times.

 It’s a very well laid out page with some attractive benefit-driven hooks like unlimited free viral traffic, automated, newbie-friendly and passive money system being the points that stand out.

 The content is well written, but there is definitely a focus on the “billions” that are being spent online and how you can profit at an insane level with SociBoom.